Skip to content ↓

 All children should be sent in with a raincoat (with a hood) as we go out in all weathers.

-Please make sure your child has a named water bottle and an individual snack (fruit or veg) everyday.
+Please make sure your child has a named water bottle and an individual snack (fruit or veg) every day.

 Please make sure all items of clothing are named.